How To Apply for Student Loan Forgiveness

 This program is an excellent way to reduce your student loan debt while also giving back to your community.

-How Does a Student Loan Forgiveness Work?
+How Student Loan Forgiveness Works

 The exact terms of each program vary, but most require that the borrower make regular, on-time payments during the committed period.
 At the end of the term, the remaining balance on the loan is forgiven.

 While student loan forgiveness programs can be beneficial for those who qualify, it's important to remember that they will still need to repay any outstanding balance if they leave their job before the end of the committed period.
-As such, these programs should be considered carefully before taking out a loan.

 Another way to qualify is by making regular payments on an income-based repayment plan.
 After a certain number of years, the remaining balance on the loan may be forgiven.
 There are also some private employers that offer student loan repayment assistance as part of their employee benefits package.